Skip to main content

 9. Optimize for mobile

-~85% of Algerian shoppers are on mobile.
-Test on a real phone — not just a desktop preview.
+~85 % of Algerian shoppers are on mobile.
+Test on a real phone, not just a desktop preview:

-• No horizontal scrolling.
+• No horizontal scrolling

 10. Speed

 • Countdown timers on the cart — feels manipulative.
+The countdown urgency built-in is best used as a low-key banner, not a screaming popup.

 • Pop-up newsletter signups — Algerians don't open marketing emails much.
 Skip.

-Measure changes
+Measuring changes

 Resources